 We’re a private practice and we strive to deliver premium counseling services.
 Your privacy is our primary concern.

 As you’re exploring the site, please keep in mind, you don’t need “a reason” to schedule.
 If you believe you would benefit from talking to another adult, privately and confidentially, about what’s happening in your life, that’s enough.

 UNDERSTANDING RELATIONAL TRAUMA & ANXIETY

-Because, sometimes it isn’t an anxiety disorder, it’s relational anxiety.
 With optimal mental health, we trust our relationships and make wise decisions about our relationships.
 However, based on various factors, relationally traumatized individuals often feel as if they are responding to a current relationship based on past experience.
+Why?
+The past experience was so upsetting that it remains unprocessed and continues to impact future relationships.
 Examples of relational trauma:

 - generational trauma